 • Join an apprenticeship offered by a contractor, union, or sponsoring company.
 The theories on carpentry and the hands-on experience through carpentry workshops are good, but learning from a professional carpenter as an apprentice is even better.
 Joining as an apprentice also gives you an opportunity to observe or take note of the ins and outs of the profession.

-It is to note that enrolling in a carpentry program and joining an apprenticeship with a professional carpenter does not necessarily make you a skilled carpenter.
+It is noted that enrolling in a carpentry program and joining an apprenticeship with a professional carpenter does not necessarily make you a skilled carpenter.
 The reason for it is that you need to have the discipline to work on your own skills for several years.
 Hence, becoming a professional carpenter does not happen overnight.

 What I like about being an apprentice is that you get paid with an entry-level salary while learning the trade; it takes about 3-4 years to complete the apprenticeship program.

-If you would like to apply for a carpenter apprenticeship program, see below unions and contractors that offer such a program.
+If you would like to apply for a carpenter apprenticeship program, see below the unions and contractors that offer such a program.

 See below for the list of technical schools and colleges… and for more information, read also below the information in choosing the right school.